Important Information for Plungers:

 - Registration from 10:00 am – 11:00 am

-- Pay your registration fee if you have not already
+- Pay your registration fee if you have not already (no fee for SO athletes)

 - If you miss check-in, you cannot plunge